ppy/osu-wiki/news/2025/2025-01-13-tournament-committee-applications-now-open.md

 **[Click here to apply!](https://forms.gle/uADXw7zHM81e584y8)**

 After authentication, you'll complete a Google Form that collects basic information and includes scenario-based questions.
-We recommend setting aside about 30 minutes to provide well-thought-out and detailed answers.
+We recommend setting aside about 45 minutes to provide well-thought-out and detailed answers.

 To ensure a fair evaluation process, please respond as if we're unfamiliar with you or your previous work, even if you're well known in the community.
 This approach helps us gain a clear and comprehensive understanding of your skills, perspective, and enthusiasm.

 ## Timeline

-This application cycle will remain open for **2 weeks**, closing on **Sunday, January 26, 2025**.
+This application cycle will remain open for **2 weeks**, closing on **Monday, January 27, 2025**.
 Please note that it may take up to 6 weeks after the closing date to process all applications, so we appreciate your patience.

 ## Questions